menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. Select an IP Address Range.

-2. Right-click and, from the shortcut menu, select Configure IP Address Collection.
-The IP Address Collection dialog box displays
+2. Right-click and, from the shortcut menu, select :guilabel:`Configure IP Address Collection`.
+The *IP Address Collection* dialog box displays

 3. Enter the IP Address of the router(s) that you want to use to collect information about hosts in the range.

-4. Click OK.
+4. Click :guilabel:`OK`.

 Failover Configurations and Split Scopes
 ----------------------------------------